ryanjbaxter/bluegreen/README.md

 you will want to bring down the `blue` version.
 This can be done in two ways.

-1. You can change the status of the `blue` service to `OUT_OF_SERVICE` and wait for the status to propagate to the frontend web app so that only traffic will be routed to the `green` service.
+1. You can change the status of the `blue` service to `OUT_OF_SERVICE` and wait for the status to propagate to the frontend web app so that only traffic will only be routed to the `green` service.
 Once that happens you can shut down the `blue` service without worrying about any traffic being routed to the service.

 2. You can just shut down the `blue` service without first changing the status.
-If you choose this route the frontend web app might still route traffic to the `blue` service even though it is not running anymore because it has not gotten updated service information from Eureka.
+If you choose this option the frontend web app might still route traffic to the `blue` service even though it is not running anymore because it has not gotten updated service information from Eureka.
 This problem can be mitigated by enabling [Spring Retry](http://cloud.spring.io/spring-cloud-static/Dalston.SR2/#retrying-failed-requests)